History of the Pomeranian in Australia

 Pomeranians-Dogs and Bitches

-(£1 Is presented by Mr H W Danbj for the best Pomeranian Dog or Bitch)
+(£1 is presented by Mr H W Danbj for the best Pomeranian Dog or Bitch)

 1. M Mullaly, Richmond,